kappter/random/README.markdown

 - **Labels Not Visible**:
   - Ensure the Chart.js Datalabels plugin is loaded correctly.
   - Check for CSS conflicts or browser-specific rendering issues.
+- **Copy Digits Issues**:
+  - If the "Copy Digits" button fails, check the console for errors (e.g., clipboard API restrictions).
+  - Ensure your browser supports the Clipboard API; if not, manually copy from the textbox.

 ## Future Improvements
 - Add more digit generation methods (e.g., Mersenne Twister, chaotic maps).